presidentbeef/neko_tutorial/basics.md

 ## Objects

 Objects in Neko are quite simple.
-They are essentially just a set of fields (instance variables) which may be set and retrieved.
+They are essentially just a set of fields (instance variables or slots) which may be set and retrieved.

     var obj = $new(null);